-35 "Gyōkōkei no Setsu Robo Satsuei..." op. cit.
+^{35 &}quot;Gyōkōkei no Setsu Robo Satsuei..." op. cit.

 36 Tokyo Asahi Shimbun, September 7, 1922, 5.
-In addition, the Ministry of Education also filmed Hirohito swimming at Hayama, and a film titled HIH Crown Prince Swimming at Hayama Beach is registered in the following document: Mombushō Seisaku Katsudōshashin Film Mokuroku (Catalog of Motion Pictures Produced by the Ministry of Education), Ministry of Education, General Education Bureau, Social Education Division, January 1926, 56.
+In addition, the Ministry of Education also filmed Hirohito swimming at Hayama, and a film titled HIH Crown Prince Swimming at Hayama Beach is registered in the following document: Mombushō Seisaku Katsudōshashin Film Mokuroku (Catalog of Motion Pictures Produced by the Ministry of Education), Ministry of Education, General Education Bureau, Social Education Division, January 1926, 56 attend the wedding of the Crown Prince of Germany.
+I also revealed that this film belonged to the series of PAVEM.